 Supply & Demand in Sydney’s Rental Market

 A lot has been going on in Sydney’s rental property market.
-Demand is rising and supply is dropping.
-According to Domain, buyer demand in Greater Sydney has increased by 9.1%!
-And across all capital cities, data shows that the proportion of available rental properties has dropped below 2%.
+The demand for renting is slowly easing compared to 12 months ago.
+According to Domain, buyer demand in Greater Sydney has decreased by 19.6%, and by 20.4% across all capital cities.

 This means that there are a lot more people looking to rent compared to the supply of properties available, leading to rising rent prices, higher yields and happy investors!